 This test is usually requested by an obstetrician or clinical geneticist.

 Chorionic villus sample, amniotic fluid, or fetal blood sample are required.
 An invasive procedure by an obstetrician is necessary to obtain this.

 To help ensure the quality of the test, a genetic test should be done with a dedicated sample whenever possible i.e. a sample collected specifically for that test rather than a sample that is used for multiple tests.

 We recommend that the patient or another adult check the labelling of request forms and sample tubes.

 Please include details of any clinical abnormalities in the patient being tested, and the results of chromosome studies in relatives.

 1-2 business days for targeted FISH, 15 business days for chromosome studies.

-This investigation is provided at no cost for patients having cytogenetic studies of CVS or amniotic fluid following a "high risk" result for the Harmony test through Sonic Genetics.
+This investigation is provided at no cost for patients having cytogenetic studies of CVS or amniotic fluid following a "high risk" result with the non-invasive prenatal test (NIPT) through Sonic Genetics.

 This test is not rebated by Medicare.
 The laboratory assumes that the patient or client has provided informed financial consent for the test.